Listing Files

 The

-command is used to list the contents of a directory.
+ls command is used to list the contents of a directory.
 You've already seen it used a few times before in examples, but this page will help ensure you are comfortable with its use.ls [OPTIONS] [FILE]

 By default, when the

-command is used with no options or arguments, it will list the files in the current directory:sysadmin@localhost:~$ ls Desktop Documents Downloads Music Pictures Public Templates Videos
+ls command is used with no options or arguments, it will list the files in the current directory:sysadmin@localhost:~$ ls Desktop Documents Downloads Music Pictures Public Templates Videos

 To learn the details about a file, such as the type of file, the permissions, ownerships or the timestamp, perform a long listing using the

-directory is used as an example, since it provides a variety of output: sysadmin@localhost:~$ ls -l /var/log/ total 832 -rw-r--r-- 1 root root 17869 Mar 14 17:48 alternatives.log drwxr-x--- 2 root adm 4096 Mar 14 17:48 apache2 drwxr-xr-x 2 root root 4096 Mar 14 17:45 apt -rw-r----- 1 syslog adm 380 Jul 28 03:45 auth.log -rw-r--r-- 5 root root 47816 Mar 2 23:10 bootstrap.log -rw-rw---- 5 root utmp 0 Mar 2 23:10 btmp -rw-r----- 1 syslog adm 324 Jul 28 03:45 cron.log -rw-r----- 1 root adm 85083 Mar 14 17:48 dmesg -rw-r--r-- 1 root root 315196 Mar 14 17:48 dpkg.log -rw-r--r-- 1 root root 32064 Mar 14 17:48 faillog drwxr-xr-x 2 root root 4096 Jun 30 06:53 fsck -rw-r----- 1 syslog adm 106 Jul 28 03:45 kern.log -rw-rw-r-- 1 root utmp 292584 Jul 28 03:45 lastlog -rw-r----- 1 syslog adm 18703 Jul 28 03:46 syslog drwxr-xr-x 2 root root 4096 Apr 11 2014 upstart -rw-rw-r-- 1 root utmp 384 Jul 28 03:45 wtmp
+-l option to the ls command.
+Below, a listing of the /var/log directory is used as an example, since it provides a variety of output: sysadmin@localhost:~$ ls -l /var/log/ total 832 -rw-r--r-- 1 root root 17869 Mar 14 17:48 alternatives.log drwxr-x--- 2 root adm 4096 Mar 14 17:48 apache2 drwxr-xr-x 2 root root 4096 Mar 14 17:45 apt -rw-r----- 1 syslog adm 380 Jul 28 03:45 auth.log -rw-r--r-- 5 root root 47816 Mar 2 23:10 bootstrap.log -rw-rw---- 5 root utmp 0 Mar 2 23:10 btmp -rw-r----- 1 syslog adm 324 Jul 28 03:45 cron.log -rw-r----- 1 root adm 85083 Mar 14 17:48 dmesg -rw-r--r-- 1 root root 315196 Mar 14 17:48 dpkg.log -rw-r--r-- 1 root root 32064 Mar 14 17:48 faillog drwxr-xr-x 2 root root 4096 Jun 30 06:53 fsck -rw-r----- 1 syslog adm 106 Jul 28 03:45 kern.log -rw-rw-r-- 1 root utmp 292584 Jul 28 03:45 lastlog -rw-r----- 1 syslog adm 18703 Jul 28 03:46 syslog drwxr-xr-x 2 root root 4096 Apr 11 2014 upstart -rw-rw-r-- 1 root utmp 384 Jul 28 03:45 wtmp

 Each line corresponds to a file contained within the directory.
 The information can be broken down into fields separated by spaces.
 The fields are as follows: